shreya750/To-Do-List-docs/README.md

 # Gotta Do
-* ### This is fully functional webapp to allow users create and organize Todolists, Events, Notes.
+* ### This is fully functional webapp to allow users to create and organize Todolists, Events, Notes.
 ## Live Demo - https://thawing-brushlands-36192.herokuapp.com/

 ## Technologies used -